chamik/knih/src/toread.md

 - The Design of Everyday Things --- Donald Norman
 - Amusing Ourselves to Death --- Neil Postman
 - Snow Crash --- Neal Stephenson
-- Kouzelný vrch --- Thomas Mann
+- The Legacy of Luna --- Julia B. Hill